-In an account of his own travels to the U.S., May speculated that the American mentality was actually an evolution from an earlier, more benevolent 'colonial' outlook.
-America's earliest colonial settlements, he insisted, were closer to nature and retained much of the 'harmony,' 'spirit' (Geist) and 'communal values' (Gemeinschaftssinn) of European culture.
-The ideological freedoms and the vast profits reaped from the land with 'reckless brutality,' however, soon guided the businessmen and the 'mighty slaveholders' with their cheap labor to seek what May called a 'strutting and pompous outer representation, not unlike the Roman villas of Palladio.'
-The American capitalist spirit, the over-emphasis on the individual and the devastating effects of technology, he felt, only developed after this earlier state.
-May commented on the chaos and human devastation in America's unplanned cities, where "the masses live in wretched housing, and must perform spiritless and soul-deadening mechanical work, such that one has to wonder if not some of the former slaves were better off than many nameless, anonymous Americans living in their gigantic cities today."22 The connections to the situation that May encountered in the African colonies, where English businessmen reaped profits and materials from the bountiful land and native labor force, are not hard to make, though Africa's less-developed state gave May hope he could still effect change.
+In an account of his own travels to the US, May speculated that the American mentality was actually an evolution from an earlier, more benevolent "colonial" outlook.
+America's earliest colonial settlements, he insisted, were closer to nature and retained much of the "harmony", "spirit" (Geist) and "communal values" (Gemeinschaftssinn) of European culture.
+The ideological freedoms and the vast profits reaped from the land with "reckless brutality", however, soon guided the businessmen and the "mighty slaveholders" with their cheap labour to seek what May called a "strutting and pompous outer representation, not unlike the Roman villas of Palladio".
+The American capitalist spirit, the overemphasis on the individual and the devastating effects of technology, he felt, only developed after this earlier state.
+May commented on the chaos and human devastation in America's unplanned cities, where "the masses live in wretched housing, and must perform spiritless and soul-deadening mechanical work, such that one has to wonder if not some of the former slaves were better off than many nameless, anonymous Americans living in their gigantic cities today".22 The connections to the situation that May encountered in the African colonies, where English businessmen reaped profits and materials from the bountiful land and native labour force, are not hard to make, though Africa's less-developed state gave May hope he could still effect change.